k8s-SFC-deployment/VNF-SCC-SFC/README.md

-# VNF Simulating container considering SFC
+# VNF-SCC-SFC

-VNF container with HTTP.
+VNF Simulating Container Considering SFC with HTTP

-This project implement VNF simulator for stressing environment.
+This project implement VNF simulator for stressing environment with `stress-ng`.
 And each VNF can call another VNF with message.

 First, user send message (that has recursive format).